Kshama Sawant: Personal life

 Sawant is often reticent about her personal life and background, preferring to stick to political issues.
 She has said that her entire family remains in India with her mother currently residing in Bangalore.
+In 2009, she thanked her husband Vivek Sawant for his support in her dissertation.
+Kshama became a United States citizen in 2010.
 During her 2013 campaign for the Seattle City Council, she indicated that she and her husband Vivek Sawant, had been separated for nearly six years.
 In 2014, Sawant and Calvin Priest, a Seattle Socialist Alternative organizer, purchased a home together in the Leschi neighborhood.
 In 2016, Sawant took time off to be out of the country for their wedding.

-Kshama became a United States citizen in 2010.
+In February 2025, Sawant's application for an entry visa to see her mother in India was denied for a third time.
+Sawant had become a US citizen in 2010, and since India does not permit dual citizenship, she was required to forfeit her Indian citizenship and apply for a visa to travel to India.
+Sawant protested the denial by staging a sit-in at the Indian Consulate in Seattle which led to a confrontation with staff.